phenology/springtime/docs/installation.md

 Sometimes the existing environment may clash with your springtime environment, or you don't have complete control over the default environment.
 In that case, it may be possible to create a custom kernel for springtime.

-To this end:
+This worked for us on CRIB:

 ```bash
 # 0. Start Intel x86_64 machine